Network bypasses sustain complexity: Results

 \subsection{The concept of {\em Resistive Paths}}

-Starting from first principles, the possible trajectories that a hopping particle can perform over a network ${\cal G}=(V,E)$ of $|V|=n$ nodes with adjacency matrix ${\bf A}=\{A_{ij}\}_{i,j=1}^n$ (whose simplest (unweighted and undirected) definition for its entries is: $A_{ij}=1$ if there exists an edge $(i,j)$ and $A_{ij}=0$ otherwise) can be enumerated by computing the powers of ${\bf A}$.
+Starting from first principles, the possible trajectories that a hopping particle can perform over a network ${\cal G}=(V,E)$ of $|V|=n$ nodes with binary adjacency matrix ${\bf A}=\{A_{ij}\}_{i,j=1}^n$ can be enumerated by computing the powers of ${\bf A}$.
 A natural way to penalize longer trajectories connecting the same initial and end nodes is to properly weight them

 where $\beta$ is an empirical parameter.
 This expression is known as the communicability function of a graph \cite{comm, oscillators}.
-While originally being a purely combinatorial expression that encapsulate the contributions of different walks in a graph, $\textbf{G}(\beta)$ indeed appears as a central matrix when analysing a wide variety of dynamics on graphs: in Hamiltonian dynamics, $\textbf{G}(\beta)$ corresponds to the thermal Green's function of a network of coupled quantum harmonic oscillators \cite{oscillators}, and similarly, the so-called self-communicability term $G_{ii}\left(\beta\right)$ quantifies the probability of finding a network, represented by a tight-binding Hamiltonian, in a state with energy $E_{j}=-\lambda_{j}$ at inverse temperature $\beta$ \cite{subgraph centrality}.
-In the context of epidemic processes, $\textbf{G}(\beta)$ appears in the solution of a linearised upper bound to the susceptible-infected (see SI S1.1) and susceptible-infected-susceptible models \cite{LTE,Bartesaghi}. $\textbf{G}(\beta)$ has also been recently shown to be the the solution a modification of the Kuramoto model \cite{Arola}.
-Nowadays communicability is applied across a range of disciplines, from neuroscience \cite{neuro0, neuro01, neuro1, neuro2, neuro3, neuro4, neuro5} or cancer research \cite{cancer1} to ecology \cite{ecology1} or economics \cite{economics1}, to cite a few.
+While originally being a purely combinatorial expression that encapsulates the contributions of different walks in a graph, $\textbf{G}(\beta)$ indeed emerges as a central matrix when analysing a wide variety of dynamics on graphs \cite{oscillators,subgraphcentrality,LTE,Bartesaghi,Arola} (see SI S1.1 for details and S1.2 for a derivation of $\textbf{G}(\beta)$ as the actual propagator in a specific case with Hamiltonian dynamics).
+Nowadays communicability is applied across a range of disciplines, from neuroscience \cite{neuro0, neuro01, neuro1, neuro2, neuro3, neuro4, neuro5,neuro6} or cancer research \cite{cancer1} to ecology \cite{ecology1} or economics \cite{economics1}, to cite a few.\\

-For the sake of exposition, let us from now on consider the setting where particles are hoping across a network, where $G_{ij}$ is the propagator and thus accounts for how much $j$ attracts particles sent from $i$.
-Similarly, $G_{ii}$ accounts for how much a node $i$ retains an item at it, as the item returns to $i$ infinitely often.
-For a particle initially located at the node $i$ the difference.: